jversoza/MTEC2002/programming-foundations-2012-spring.markdown

 Homework
 -----

-April 11th - Libraries for Consuming the Web, Machine Learning
+April 4th - Libraries for Consuming the Web
 =====
 Topics
 -----